patronage/bubs-next/docs/performance-backend.md

 To enable locally for testing, set the `WORDPRESS_API_URL` env variable in your `.env.local` to the graphql endpoint.

 To enable in production, change the same env variable via Vercel's ENV settings.

+To bypass the CDN for authenticated requests, set a bypass header for `x-preview-token`.

 ## Purging on publish with webhooks